-The preparation of financial statements, in conformity with accounting principles generally accepted in the United States of America, requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses in the financial statements.
+The preparation of financial statements, in conformity with U.S. Generally Accepted Accounting Principles, requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses in the financial statements.
 Management bases its estimates on historical experience and other assumptions, which it believes are reasonable.
 If actual amounts are ultimately different from these estimates, the revisions are included in our results of operations for the period in which the actual amounts become known.

 Accounting policies are considered critical when they require management to make assumptions about matters that are highly uncertain at the time the estimates are made and when there are different estimates that management reasonably could have made, which would have a material impact on the presentation of our financial condition, changes in our financial condition or results of operations.
-For a description of our critical accounting policies, see "Item 7: "Management's Discussion and Analysis of Financial Condition and Results from Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
+For a description of our critical accounting policies, see "Item 7: "Management's Discussion and Analysis of Financial Condition and Results from Operations" in our Annual Report on Form 10-K/A for the fiscal year ended December 31, 2011.